Everything you need to know about day-to-day life in the Netherlands!

 Direct way of communication

 This also relates to the Duth way of communicating.
-They can be very direct and to-the-point.
+Dutch people can be very direct and are to-the-point.
 It is not meant unkindly.
 In the Netherlands they just like clear communication, structure and avoidance of misunderstandings.

 Flexwork and parttime

 A lot of employees in the Netherlands work parttime.
-It is really common to work 24, 32 or 36 hours.
-Or another number.
-Feel free to negotiate this when negotiating your contract.
+It is very common to work 24, 32, 36 or another number of hours.
+Feel free to negotiate when negotiating your contract.

 It is also very common for companies to encourage flexwork.
-Meaning, you don’t have your own desk anymore at the office but just sit wherever you like.
+Meaning, you don’t have your own desk at the office anymore and you can just sit wherever you like.
 What you often see though, is that people still tend to sit at the same desk every day.
 If you are not sure if you can sit somewhere, you can always ask.

 Family